Topological feature selection for time series data: Persistent homology

 Let $K$ denote the augmented combinatorial $(m-1)$-simplex.
 The $f$-vector of $K$ is given by $(f_{-1},f_0,\ldots,f_{m-1})$, where $f_k = \binom{m}{k+1}$ equals the number of $k$-simplices in $K$.
 For $-1 \leq k \leq m-1$, let $f_k^+ = \sum_{j=-1}^k (-1)^{k-j} f_j$.
 Since the combinatorial $(m-1)$-simplex $\hat{K}$ is contractible, the reduced simplicial homology of $\hat{K}$ is zero.
 It follows that for $K^{(k)}$, the $k$-skeleton of $K$, we have that the $k$-th reduced Betti number is given by $\overline{\beta}_k(K^{(k)}) = f_k^+$.

-For what follows, let $\trianglelefteq$ be any linear extension of the subset order of $K$.
-There is a corresponding square matrix $D$ with entries in $\Z/2\Z$ whose rows and columns are indexed by the simplices of $K$, ordered by $\trianglelefteq$, such that $D_{\sigma \tau}$ equals $1$ if $\sigma \subseteq \tau$ and $\dim \tau = \dim \sigma + 1$ and equals $0$ otherwise. $D$ is called the \emph{boundary matrix} of $(K,\trianglelefteq)$.
-A square matrix $R = (R_{ij})$ with entries in $\Z/2\Z$ is called \emph{reduced} if each nonzero column $R_{\bullet j}$ has a unique lowest nonzero entry (i.e. the largest $i$ such that $R_{ij} = 1$).
+For what follows, let $\leq$ be any linear extension of the subset order of $K$.
+There is a corresponding square matrix $D$ with entries in $\Z/2\Z$ whose rows and columns are indexed by the simplices of $K$, ordered by $\leq$, such that $D_{\sigma \tau}$ equals $1$ if $\sigma \subseteq \tau$ and $\dim \tau = \dim \sigma + 1$ and equals $0$ otherwise. $D$ is called the \emph{boundary matrix} of $(K,\leq)$.
+A square matrix $R = (R_{ij})$ is called \emph{reduced} if each nonzero column $R_{\bullet j}$ has a unique lowest nonzero entry.
 A reduced matrix produces a matching of its rows and columns given by matching nonzero columns with the rows corresponding to their lowest nonzero entry.
 A \emph{persistence algorithm} is a row reduction algorithm consisting of column addition operations that add a column of a matrix to a column to the right, that, taking a boundary matrix as input, produce a reduced matrix~\cite{cohen2006vines}.